Battle of the three greater Miami-area W Hotels: Miami vs. South Beach vs. Fort Lauderdale

 |W South Beach||W Fort Lauderdale||W Miami|

-The W South Beach checks all of the boxes for an ideal Miami holiday.
+The W South Beach checks all of the boxes for an ideal Miami vacation.
 It’s located right on the beach in a higher-end part of South Beach, has beautiful new rooms and offers plenty of amenities and food-and-beverage options.
 However, it’s also the most expensive.

 View this post on Instagram